 Subject Verb Agreement Worksheets

 A verb should be consistent with the subject in all its characteristics, which is subject-verb agreement.
 While most other languages require the subject and verb to agree both in number and gender, English verbs aren't conjugated in number, and so only the number matters here.
-Our subject-verb agreement worksheets keep students from grade 3 to grade 5 informed about every facet of this grammatic aspect, and eliminate any impediments en route their success journey, ensuring the subject-verb consistency at all times.
-Examples are provided in each worksheet.
+Our printable subject-verb agreement worksheets keep students from grade 3 to grade 6 informed about every facet of this grammatic aspect, and eliminate any impediments en route their success journey, ensuring the subject-verb consistency at all times.
+Examples are provided in each pdf worksheet.
+Check out some of them for free!

 This worksheet accumulates all the important subject-verb-agreement rules, and condenses these into a simple and easy-to-remember chart.
 Your child deserves nothing short of the best.